RiQuY/screeps-officialserver-shard3/README.md

-# Screeps Code of Official Server in shard3
+# Screeps code of Official Server in shard3
 This project is the code I'm running on the game [Screeps](https://screeps.com/).

 The active repository is located on GitLab and mirrored to GitHub.